There is no single phone plan that’s best for everyone, but finding the best one for you is pretty easy if you know the mistakes to avoid.

 Most people don’t need unlimited data, but unlimited plans are desirable because you don’t have to track your data usage throughout the month.

-Several other low-cost providers have unlimited plans for $25 a month when you join a more traditional family plan.
-That’s really the price to beat for unlimited at this point.
+Several other low-cost providers have unlimited plans for around $25 to $30 per month when you join a more traditional family plan.
+That’s really the price to beat for a good unlimited plan.

 For people who use very little data, there’s the potential to save even more.